ikrbasak/100DaysOfCode/README.md

 # 100DaysOfCode
-Codes that I solve during #100DaysOfCode challenge
+I have taken the #100DaysOfCode challenge.
+Each day I will be solving 5 problems from the Project Euler.